EUCANCan-Federated-Data-Portal/variant-indexer/docs/developer/config.md

 ## Env Variables

-> **Note**: When a default value is provided on a required field, this represents the default provided by the template.
+> **Note**: When a default value is listed here for a required field, this represents the default provided by the template.
 If you omit this value in your `.env` file the application will not run.
 Default values in optional fields are provided by the application code in [`src/config.ts`](../../src/config.ts).
 >
 > This document is a guide and is not guaranteed to match 100% the content of `.env.template` or the `src/config.ts`.
 Always check those files in case of a discrepency (and please open a PR to correct any mismatches).